I Love India Free Horoscope 2008

 How To Get Mildew Out Of Clothes

 As the monsoon season comes, it brings with it the problem of mildew.
-Mildew is basically a mold i.e. a living organism.
+Mildew is basically a mold i.e. a living organism/fungus that grows in dark, moist places.
 It thrives in places and environments that are warm and humid.
-This is why out clothes get affected by mildew around monsoon season.
-If you happen to find mildew on you clothes, it is better to act upon them right away.
+This is why our clothes get affected by mildew around monsoon season.
+Most of the time, mildew goes unnoticed, especially if you are storing seasonal clothing away till after a few months or for the next year, i.e., woolens for winter.
+If you happen to find mildew like substance on your clothes, it is better to act upon them right away.
 This is because the more time mildew stays on your clothes, the more damage it can cause.
 In case you do not know how to get mildew out of clothes, we are here at your service.
-Given below is the complete procedure of removing mildew from clothing.
+Given below are the complete procedures of removing mildew from clothes.
+You could do with a variety of combinations like lime juice-salt, vinegar-water or the traditional detergent/bleach-warm water.
+Scroll further to learn more.

 Items Needed